VSI OpenVMS x86-64 V9.2-3

 On "system" startup (in this context, the word "system" refers to the bare metal hardware/firmware or to the VMS Boot Manager/hypervisor), the "system" scans the I/O buses and presents a list of devices to the OpenVMS boot code, which then loads drivers and calls initialization routines for the devices to be configured for VMS operation.
 System parameters and other configuration mechanisms (such as I/O auto-configuration) affect what devices are configured in what order.

 LAN devices get configured as they are found.
 Device names, such as EIA, EIB, EIC, and so on, are assigned by the LAN driver according to SYS$CONFIG.DAT.
-On Alpha, Itanium, and x86-64 bare metal systems, the device names are encoded with the bus type.
+On Alpha, IA-64, and x86-64 bare metal systems, the device names are encoded with the bus type.
 For example, the names of XMI Ethernet devices start with EX, names of Ethernet PCI devices start with EW, names of FDDI PCI devices start with FW.
-On x86-64 virtual machines, there are only EI device names.
-Pseudo-devices such as LAN Failover (LL) and VLAN (VL) devices are also a consideration.
+On x86-64 virtual machines (VMs), there are only EI device names.
+Pseudo-devices, such as LAN Failover (LL) and VLAN (VL), are also a consideration.

 When you add a new hardware device to an Alpha, Itanium, or x86-64 bare metal system, the device names may change the next time the system is booted.
 For example, if you have EIA, EIB, and EIC devices and replace EIB with a dual-port card, you will see EIA, EIB, EIC, and EID.
 In addition, the physical connection of each device may change.
 When the device names change, you must reconfigure the applications on the system that use those devices.
 For example, TCP/IP may be using EIC (ie2) which needs to be changed to EID (ie3), or a LAN Failover Set may be defined with EIB and EIC but needs to be changed to EIB and EID.